reown-com/appkit/docs/html.md

 ### BalanceCtrl

-Controllers to fetch and watch account balance
+Controller to fetch and watch account balance

 ```ts
 import { BalanceCtrl } from '@web3modal/core'